Alternating Current (AC) vs Direct Current (DC), the guide for you

 Coupling: AC and DC

-AC and DC can also be referred to as the Alternating (Capacitive) Coupling and Direct Coupling.
+AC and DC can also be referred to as Alternating (Capacitive) Coupling and Direct Coupling.
 Coupling allows you to observe the voltages and wavelengths of the power supply.
 Each form of coupling will result in differing results in data when plugged into an oscilloscope.

 AC Coupling vs DC Coupling